Relative and absolute Lefschetz standard conjectures for some Lagrangian fibrations: The relative Lefschetz standard conjecture

 and so the equality can be checked after restriction to $U$.
 Finally, since $\mathcal{L}$ is a local system, the equalities can be checked after restriction to any fiber and in particular to the generic fiber. \end{proof}

 \begin{proposition} The pair $(f,\eta)$ verifies the relative Lefschetz standard conjecture if and only if the motive $\mathfrak{h}(X/B)\in \Mot(B)$ admits a decomposition

-satisfying \begin{enumerate} \item The realization of $\mathfrak{h}^n(X/B)$ is concentrated in perverse degree $n$, \item There is an isomorphism $\mathfrak{h}^n(X/B)\cong \mathfrak{h}^{-n}(X/B)(-n)$ for all $n$. \end{enumerate} \end{proposition} \begin{proof} Let us suppose that $(f,\eta)$ verifies the relative Lefschetz standard conjecture.
+satisfying \begin{enumerate} \item The realization of $\mathfrak{h}^n(X/B)$ is concentrated in perverse degree $n$, \item There is an isomorphism $\mathfrak{h}^n(X/B)\cong \mathfrak{h}^{-n}(X/B)(-n)$ for all $n$. \end{enumerate} In particular, the fact that the pair $(f,\eta)$ verifies the relative Lefschetz standard conjecture does not depend on the fixed relatively ample divisor $\eta$. \end{proposition} \begin{proof} Let us suppose that $(f,\eta)$ verifies the relative Lefschetz standard conjecture.
 We show by descending induction on $N\geq 0$ that there is a motivic decomposition

 such that properties (1) and (2) of the statement are satisfied and $R_B(\mathfrak{h}^{-N\geq n\geq N} (X/B))$ is concentrated in degrees between $-N$ and $N$.
 To show the inductive step, let us decompose further in degree $-N$ and $+N$.
 Consider the algebraic correspondences $\gamma_N(f)$ and $\cup \eta^N $ from Definition \ref{def SCLT} and consider the projector $p$ defining $ \mathfrak{h}^{-N\geq n\geq N} (X/B) $ inside $\mathfrak{h}(X/B)$ through the decomposition \eqref{decomp induction}.
 Consider the endomorphism $q=p \circ \gamma_N(f) \circ p \circ (\cup \eta^N) \circ p$ of $ \mathfrak{h}^{-N\geq n\geq N} (X/B) $.
 Let us look at its realization $R_B(q)$, which we write as a matrix with respect to the perverse degrees (for a fixed non canonical decomposition in the derived category).
-By construction its image is concentrated in degrees between $-N$ and $+N$.
+By construction this is an endomorphism of a complex concentrated in degrees between $-N$ and $+N$.
 The axioms of a t-structure imply that $R_B(q)$ cannot send a given degree to a higher one so the matrix associated with $R_B(q)$ is upper triangular.
 Let us look at the diagonal.
 In degree $-N$ it is the identity by Definition \ref{def SCLT} and in higher degrees the diagonal is zero as already $p \circ (\cup \eta^N) \circ p$ is so.
 In conclusion $R_B(q)$ is an upper triangular matrix whose diagonal is the identity in degree $-N$ and zero otherwise.
 Hence the powers $R_B(q)^r$ stabilize for $r$ big enough ($r\geq 2N$), becoming projectors.
 We deduce that $\pi_{-N}=q^{2N}$ is a projector whose realization is concentrated in degree $-N$ and coincides with $ ^p\!
 R^{-N}f_\ast C_X$.

 Arguing similarly we deduce that $\pi_{+N }=(p \circ (\cup \eta^N) \circ p \circ \gamma_N(f) \circ p)^{2N}$ is a projector whose realization is concentrated in degree $-N$ and coincides with $ ^p\!
 R^{+N}f_\ast C_X$.
 Now a subtlety is that the two projectors $\pi_{-N}$ and $\pi_{+N}$ are not orthogonal a priori.
 The composition $\pi_{+N} \circ \pi_{-N}$ is a morphism from lower degrees to upper degrees hence vanishes.
 However, the other composition can be nonzero.
 By direct computation one shows that $\pi_{-N} $ and $ \pi_{+N} - \pi_{-N}\circ \pi_{+N} $ are orthogonal projectors and that $ \pi_{+N} - \pi_{-N}\circ \pi_{+N} $ has again $ ^p\!
 R^{+N}f_\ast C_X$ as realization.
 Let $\mathfrak{h}^{+N}(X/B)$ and $\mathfrak{h}^{-N}(X/B)$ be the motives defined by these orthogonal projectors.
 The isomorphism $\mathfrak{h}^N(X/B)\cong \mathfrak{h}^{-N}(X/B)(-N)$ is induced by $\cup \eta^N$ and $\gamma_N(f)$.
 This concludes one implication.